-There are many people and equipment involved in getting coffee from a seed in the ground to a drink in your cup.
+Many people and equipment are involved in getting coffee from a seed in a cherry to a drink in your cup.
 There are endless videos on youtube of baristas brewing coffee in filters or on espresso machines.
 There is much less information on the most magical equipment—the coffee roaster.

 Without the coffee roaster, the beans would be green, not brown, and coffee as we know it would not exist.
 This blog post will give an overview of what happens, from the coffee beans going into the roaster to them coming out roasted and smelling delicious.

 What does a coffee roaster do?
-At its most basic, a coffee roaster cooks coffee beans.
-Green beans are loaded into the roaster’s top then dropped into a very hot (around 200c) drum, where they are then heated, causing a series of reactions altering the taste of the bean from an almost tasteless green bean into coffee as we know it.
+A coffee roaster cooks coffee beans.
+Green beans are loaded into the roaster and dropped into a very hot (around 200c) drum.
+When heated, a series of reactions alter the taste of the bean from an almost tasteless green bean into coffee as we know it.

-The person working the coffee roaster can control how hot the coffee gets, how long it is roasted for, and ultimately control the flavors we taste in the coffee we drink.
+The person working the coffee roaster controls a handful of roasting variables, including how hot the coffee gets and how long it is roasted.
+Ultimately, they control the flavors we taste in the coffee we drink.
 Coffee roasters come in all sizes, from sample roasters that can roast less than 20g to large commercial roasters, which can roast batches of 500kg.

 Types of Coffee Roaster